clawpack/doc/doc/googleearth_plotting.rst

   % conda install gdal

-For OSX, these libraries can also be installed through MacPorts or Homebrew.
+For OSX, the GDAL library can also be installed through MacPorts or Homebrew.

 You will also need to set an environment variable 'GDAL_DATA' to point to the directory containing the projection files.